 Floods are the most common natural disaster, damaging public health and safety, as well as economic prosperity.
 Between 1980 and 2013, the United States suffered more than $260 billion in flood-related damages, according to FEMA.
-Sea level rise, storm surge, and heavy downpours, along with extensive development in coastal areas, increase the risk of damage due to flooding.
+Storm surge, and heavy downpours, extensive development and even sea level rise in coastal areas can increase the risk of flooding.

 Proactive preparation helps minimize risk for personal safety and property damage during a hurricane or during rising waters due to heavy downpours and sheet flow.
 Here are some strategies and tips to help with preparation for storms.

 - Most property/casualty insurance does not cover flood damage.

 - The NFIP reports that nearly 20 percent of flood insurance claims are for property in moderate to low-risk areas.
 Even if your property is in an X Zone, take advantage of the low-risk, preferred rate policy.
 An existing policy offers rate advantages if the property is mapped into a higher-risk category in the future.

 - Floods are the most common natural disaster in the United States.